When drafting up a first-time Japan itinerary, I’m willing to bet that spending one week in Hokkaido didn’t quite make the cut.

 The Herring Mansion (Nishin Goten) sits in a prominent location overlooking the port of Otaru and Ishikari Bay.
 Inside, you’ll get an idea of the living conditions of the fishermen and some of the tools that they used in their trade.

-Even more interesting for more perhaps is the Former Aoyama Villa, about a kilometre from the Herring Mansion.
+Perhaps even more interesting for most travelers is the Former Aoyama Villa, about a kilometer from the Herring Mansion.
 This luxurious villa was built by the Aoyama family, one of the most prominent merchant families in Otaru.
 It showcases the ostentation resulting from success in the area’s fishing industry.

 How to get to Otaru